ripper7375/trading-alerts-saas-v7/docs/v7/v7_phase_0_setup.md

    Verify: You have the API key saved ✓

+☐ STEP 17.5: Get Resend API Key (10 minutes)
+   What: Email service for transactional emails
+   Why: Send verification emails, password resets, alert notifications
+   How:
+   1. Go to resend.com
+   2. Create account (free tier: 100 emails/day)
+   3. Navigate to API Keys section
+   4. Create new API key
+   5. Copy the key (starts with "re_...")
+   6. Save it securely! 📝

+   💡 BEGINNER TIP: Resend is developer-friendly with great Next.js integration!

+   Verify: You have the API key saved ✓

 ☐ STEP 18: Set Environment Variables for MiniMax M2 (10 minutes)
    What: Configure Aider to use MiniMax M2
    Why: Tell Aider which API to use